Planning a visit to Stockholm? Prepare to be blown away by the beautiful art in Stockholm’s subway stations!

 But artists used the opportunity to also highlight issues of importance to them: the cutting down of forests, or women’s rights, for example.

 Whether you visit just to savor the amazing sight of the caves and displays, or you want to delve deeper and study the meaning or message behind some of the art, you’ll love touring the Stockholm metro art gallery!

 Here are 15 stunning Stockholm subway stations to put on your must-see list:

-Also, don’t miss the multi-hued motifs and patterns in the subway tiles along the red and green line platforms: they are so pretty!
+Also, don’t miss the multi-hued motifs and patterns in the subway tiles along the red and green line platforms: the geometric designs and subtle colors are so pretty!